 Your coworker swears by her morning runs.
-Your neighbor claims to get all the exercise she needs by walking.
-So is one better than the other?
-The answer is a personal one.
-Both running and walking, when done on a regular basis, provide a full array of health benefits, including:
+Your neighbor says she gets all the exercise she needs from walking.
+This may leave you wondering whether one is better than the other.
+The answer depends on which one you prefer.
+Both provide many health benefits, such as:

-The key is determining which activity is best for you.
+The key is finding out which activity is best for you.

 Risk of Injury

-You can reduce your risk of running-related injury by following these tips.
+You can lower your risk of running-related injury by:

 Getting a Complete Workout

-To get the most out of your workout, try adding strengthening and stretching exercises.
+Try adding strengthening and stretching exercises to get the most out of the workout you choose.
 Strength training the upper body and torso is important since they do not get much of a workout during regular running or walking.
-Strength training your lower body is also important because it will enhance your walking and running performance.
-Regular stretching will help loosen up your muscles.
+Strength training your lower body is also important because it will boost your walks and runs.
+Regular stretching will also help loosen up your muscles.

 The Choice That’s Best for You